wp-plugins/quickshare/readme.txt

 2. Default plugin display with the Twenty Thirteen theme.

 == Changelog ==
+= 1.3 =
+* Improve the logic for whether or not to display QuickShare on a given object, fixing several hidden bugs in the process
+* Improve base styling of text display type, with better padding and improved small icon positioning
+* Add a small share icon before "Share" text when genericons are being used
+* Add "skew" hover effect, in place of "spin" effect, for text display type
+* Switch from deprecated jQuery live function to jQuery on function on admin settings page
+* Update plugin banner image

 = 1.2 =
 * Change plugin output html strucure from `<ul><a><li>` to `<ul><li><a><span>`.
 This allows the output to be valid html (`<a>`s aren't allowed as direct children of `<ul>`s).
 Refactored plugin CSS accordingly and was able to remove much of the styling for the share text.
 Custom CSS will probably also require some minor refactoring.
 * Hide the responsive-small option when the size is already set to small.